Roll a 6 to start.

 The stations are all very different, varying from modern-day gleaming loveliness (most notably the new Jubilee line stations) to atmospheric Victorian gloom (Baker Street), with variations frequently occurring in the same station, especially at interchanges.
 A considerable number of the older stations are of listed building status (subject to preservation orders) and the architecture has been the subject of books.
 The deepest station is Hampstead, which has platforms 220 feet beneath the ground, largely due to a hill directly above it.
 It's best to take the lift when using these stations, as the only other option is a really long

 Most deep-level stations have escalators (the one at Angel is the longest in Western Europe), but obviously at stations five metres below ground level they're just not worth it.
-The tendency of the early tube operators to switch from lifts (elevators) to escalators when they became available means a large part of the network is inaccessible to wheelchair users - although sometimes there are stations which would be completely accessible if it weren't for a few steps between the bottom lift level and the platforms.
-Greenford station on the Central Line is the only station with escalators that go up
+The tendency of the early tube operators to switch from lifts (elevators) to escalators when they became available means a large part of the network is inaccessible to wheelchair users — although sometimes there are stations which would be completely accessible if it weren't for a few steps between the bottom lift level and the platforms.
+To avoid pointed stares and quiet mutterings do not stand on or put any luggage on the left hand side of the escaltor (this side is for people walking up the escaltor in a hurry) or stand still at the top/bottom of the escalator.
+People using the tube are often in a hurry and these faux pas are notorious as tourist behaviour.

 During the Second World War, many people sheltered in the underground stations as protection from air raids (the Moscow Metro was actually designed with this in mind).
 It was discouraged at first because the government thought it would bring about a new kind of homelessness (they were also probably kicking themselves for not thinking of it first), but they eventually gave in.
 Most tended to prefer them to their Andersons or the communal shelters since they were a bit cosier, arguably safer, more familiar and arguably less scary.
 When a fatal crush occurred at Bethnal Green in 1943 after a false alarm, it was hushed up by the government precisely because people might stop sheltering there.